-Every candidate for an Associate degree is required to pay a graduation fee of \$18.
+Every candidate for an Associate degree is required to pay a diploma fee of \$8.
 Those completing certificate programs are not required to pay the fee.
 The graduation fee is to be paid when the student registers for his final semester.